 Included: Hotel pick up & drop off in Reykjavik, Guided tour in a minibus, Hotel room with bathroom for 3 nights, Hotel breakfast on 3 mornings

-Bring with you: Warm clothes, sturdy shoes, a raincoat.
-We provide the ice crampons for the ice caving tour, and they cannot be attached to normal shoes.
+Bring with you: Warm clothes, sturdy hiking boots and waterproof clothing.
+We provide the ice crampons for the ice caving tour and they cannot be attached to normal shoes so please make sure that you bring sturdy boots.
 To be sure you have shoes that suffice, we recommend renting shoes when you book the tour.

 Note: Due to weather and limited daylight during winter time the itinerary can vary between days.
 Our guides evaluate circumstances and take the best-informed decision possible.